-Websites like Flipkart, Amazon, Local Banya, Big Basket, Grofers, Ekstop, Snapdeal etc allow us to buy a variety of goods with the click of the mouse!
+Websites like Flipkart, Amazon, Local Banya, Big Basket, Grofers, Myntra, Snapdeal, etc. allow us to buy a variety of goods at a click of the mouse!
 Flipkart and Amazon offer a range of products right like laptops, mobiles, apparels, shoes, books etc.

 The medical representatives who come to clinics and nursing homes are also actually selling their goods.
 Hence buying and selling of goods may not take place only through shops.